It’s a common question – how often should you do Yoga to see progress? And is it a good idea to practice every day or should you have Yoga-free days?

 Most teachers recommend that we should practice three to five times a week for steady progress.
-A large study of Yoga practitioners revealed that people who practice at least five times a week have the best results in terms of overall health, sleep, low fatigue levels, and general sense of wellbeing.
+A large study of Yoga practitioners revealed that people who practice at least five times a week have the best results in terms of overall health, sleep, low fatigue levels, and a general sense of well-being.
 However, the study found that having a regular practice is more important than anything else in terms of individual benefits – so beginners may benefit as much from two weekly practices as more-advanced students from doing Yoga almost every day.
 The key is in Yoga practice being a regular occurrence in your weekly schedule.

 So what if you are able to only practice once a week?
 You will certainly benefit from it but the effects may not be as long-lasting compared to practicing two or three times per week.

 On the other hand, if you want to practice every single day, you can!
 Just make sure you vary your practice so you don’t strain any muscles, joints or ligaments.
 If you don’t have a daily practice and would like to start, build it up gradually so your body has time to adapt.
 Doing too much too fast could lead to injuries and hinder your progress – the exact opposite of what Yoga should help you with!